presidioforts/scratchfiles/prompt-response.md

 - (Optional) Additional context about the issue or environment.

 ---
+### 2. Data Transformation Using LLM

+We will use a Large Language Model (LLM) to transform the raw support ticket data into a structured JSON format suitable for Sentence Transformer training.
+The LLM acts as a DevOps support assistant by:

+1. Cleaning the data.
+2. Structuring the data.
+3. Enriching the data with any missing but relevant details.

+---

+### 3. Prompt Engineering
 ```
 You are a DevOps support assistant.
 Your task is to process raw support ticket data and convert it into a clean, professional, and well-structured format for training a sentence transformer for semantic search and clustering.
 Follow these steps: